unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `normalization` (optional)

 > The `normalization` attribute describes the intended normalization form of the keyboard layout output.
 The valid values are `NFC`, `NFD` or `other`.
-> An example use case is aiding user to choose among the two same layouts with one outputting characters in the normalization form C and one in the normalization form D.
+> An example use case is aiding a user to choose among the two same layouts with one outputting characters in the normalization form C and one in the normalization form D.

 _Attribute:_ `layout` (optional)

-> The `layout` attribtue describes the layout pattern, such as QWERTY, DVORAK, INSCRIPT, etc. typically used to distinguish various layouts for the same language.
+> The `layout` attribute describes the layout pattern, such as QWERTY, DVORAK, INSCRIPT, etc. typically used to distinguish various layouts for the same language.

 <!-- _Attribute:_ `indicator` (optional)